cheind/autoregressive/etc/presentation/autoregressive.md

 [@deepmind](https://deepmind.com/blog/article/wavenet-generative-model-raw-audio),  2016

 ## Contributions
-- Models the wave-form directly (16kHz)
+- Generative model for wave-form forms
-- Generates one time sample at a time
 - Capable of capturing important audio structure at many time-scales
-- Allows for conditional generation
+- Conditioning support

-Led to the **most natural-sounding** speech/audio at the time.
+Led to the **most natural-sounding** speech/audio synthesis at the time.

 ---

 # Content

 This talk covers
- - an introduction to autoregressive models and their limitations,
+ - an introduction to autoregressive models and some of their limitations,
  - the architectural ideas to overcome those limitations, and
  - few of existing improvements.